Skip to content

 scp file.txt username@ip_address:/remote/directory

-If SSH on the remote host is listening on a port other than default 22 then you can specify port using the -P parameter:
+If SSH on the remote host is listening on a non-default port, specify it with -P:

 scp -P 2232 file.txt username@ip_address:/remote/directory